mlnrt/simple-aws-emr-spark-cluster/README.md

 ### Accessing the Spark logs

-If anything go wrong with your Spark job, you can look in the logs S3 bucket created in the stack.
+If anything goes wrong with your Spark job, you can look in the logs S3 bucket created in the stack.
 There will be a folder for the cluster name.
 In it there should be 3 folders `containers/`, `node/` and `steps/`.

 The EMR Spark step logs are in the `steps/application_XXXXXX_<job number>/<container name>/stdout.gz` file.